Applications will be accepted from community-based organisations involved in the delivery of sport and active recreation opportunities in Victoria.

 Applications close: late April 2023

 Notification of Round 2 outcomes: by June 2023

 Step 1: Check your eligibility

-Check the detailed information contained in section 2 of the Program Guidelines, to identify if your club or organisation is eligible for funding.
+Check section 2 of the Application Guidelines to identify if your organisation is eligible for funding.

 Step 2: Apply using the Department’s Grants Portal